 Store in iCloud

-To free up space, only recently opened files will be kept on your Mac’s local storage, and iCloud-only files will have a download ￼￼button displayed next to them for downloading with a click.
+To free up space, only recently opened files will be kept on your Mac’s local storage, and iCloud-only files will have a download button displayed next to them for downloading with a click.

-Further, users of Mail in macOS have the option to only automatically download attachments from recent emails, or to download none at all until an email is opened.
+Further, users of Mail in older versions of macOS have the option to only automatically download attachments from recent emails or to download none at all until an email is opened.

-Empty Trash Automatically
+Empty Trash automatically

-Similar to the Storage & iCloud Usage pane in iOS, Reduce Clutter helps users locate large files and files that may no longer be needed while providing the option to delete them.
-Users can also see what files are taking up the most space in their Downloads folder as well as across the file system.
+Click the info button ⓘ next to Documents, and you will see a Large Files option.
+It will help you locate large files and files that may no longer be needed while providing the option to delete them.
+You can also see what files are taking up the most space in the Downloads folder as well as across the file system.

 Do you use the Optimized Storage feature on your Mac?
 If so, do you use it to the full extent, or do you only use a few options?
-Share your set up in the comments section.
+Share your setup in the comments section.